 Frogs like having a little jungle to play in.
 So, no need to keep the area around the watering station and shelter super tidy.
 Plant some herbs or other plants and let them just take over.
 The plants will also help the areas stay shaded and cool.

-Remember that a frog’s skin is very porous and can easily absorb toxins in its environment.
+Remember that the skin of frogs and toads is very porous and can easily absorb toxins in its environment.
 Go easy on the pesticides, even organic ones, in your garden for the safety of your frogs.

 Lastly, there’s no need to stock your frog habitat with tadpoles from other ponds or from the pet store.
 Most of the tadpoles you can purchase are bullfrogs which will eat other frogs and toads.
-Don’t worry, frogs will naturally find your frog habitat if you keep it shaded and moist and give them time.
+Don’t worry, native frogs and toads will naturally find your wildlife habitat if you keep it shaded and moist and give them time.